-How do you unlock the information your digital and analytics programmes need, while at the same time maximising the opportunity to repurpose the data - and all the while ensuring the secondary uses remain compliant and lawful.
+How do you unlock the information your digital and analytics programs need, while at the same time maximizing the opportunity to repurpose the data - and all the while ensuring the secondary uses remain compliant and lawful.

-There are ways of achieving this through a collaborative process across the organisation using visual representations of your applications, data, process, risks and controls to understand and navigate your organisation's data flows.
+There are ways of achieving this through a collaborative process across the organization using visual representations of your applications, data, process, risks and controls to understand and navigate your organization's data flows.

-The transformation of your organisation from a knowledgeable enterprise to an intelligent begins one with two simple questions:
+The transformation of your organization from a knowledgeable enterprise to an intelligent begins one with two simple questions: